 We encourage you to submit images along with your post.
 It is the responsibility of the contributor to secure permissions from the copyright holder.
 Please email the images as separate files with your text.
 JPEG, TIFF, and PNG formats all accepted.
 Captions and photo credits should be included with the image.

 Please provide a short bio to appear at the bottom of the post, as well as links to your professional website and/or Twitter handle.

-As of January 2022, we have had almost 90 different posts published on our site.
-The map below shows locations of the institutional affiliations of our authors.
-The map below also shows the topics of the posts with relation to modern countries.
-The map shows our core contributions both from a standpoint of authors as well as topics.
+As of February 2023, we have had over 100 different posts published on our site from almost 90 unique authors based in 22 countries.
+The map below shows locations of the institutional affiliations of our authors (red dots).
+The map below also shows the topics of the posts with relation to modern countries (shading for frequency of posts per modern country boundary).
 We always welcome posts from these locations but would welcome more posts from the peripheries as well.